 NRE what do they result from and can they be optimised?

-When ordering electronics manufacturing services you will certainly encounter the issue of NRE (non-recurring expenses).
+When ordering electronics manufacturing services you will certainly encounter the issue of NRE (Non Recurring Engineering).
 In this article we will answer what is included in the NRE and why the EMS provider expects the ordering party to cover them.
 We will also advise on how to optimise NRE so that they are as little burdensome as possible.

 By definition, NRE is a fee that refers to each and every step unique to your project that an EMS partner must take to prepare for the production of your device.